 Research.
 Vision.
 Leadership.
 Family.

 While my life is all centered around our wonderful family, this Web site is mostly about work-related aspects of my life.
-Our family-focused Web site is due for a major refresh as the “kids” have been growing up rapidly, leaving our original homepage quite outdated.
+Our family-focused Web site is due for a major refresh as the “kids” have all grown up, leaving our original homepage quite outdated.
 In the meantime, feel invited to drop by and meet us in person.
 How to contact us?
 Scroll down all the way on this page and find your favorite way for reaching out.

 About mhof